GRAPHISOFT/vscode-gdl/README.md

   * IntelliSense lists master script constants (ALL_CAPS) with their initialized values
   * IntelliSense lists parameters with their description, type, flags and default value.
 This list can be filtered by parameter type too.
   * These can all be toggled on/off together with Ctrl-Shift-Space
+* Go to definitions/references, find all references of subroutines in same gdl-hsf file (Ctrl-click or F12, Shift-F12, Shift-Alt-F12)

 # Script outline view